carbonblack/cbc-syslog/README.md

     #
     # Cb Defense Server URL
-    # NOTE: this is not the url to the web ui, but to the url of sensor checkins
+    # NOTE: this is not the url to the web ui, but to the API URL
     #
     server_url = https://server.yourcompany.com